 Which scales or balance come equipped with this feature?

-Because this feature is so useful, it comes with a lot of different types of weighing instruments, from counting scales like the CBC, a compact precision balance like our HCB series or analytical balances like the Solis.
+Because this feature is so useful, it comes with a lot of different types of weighing instruments, from scales like the CKT, a compact precision balance like our HCB series or analytical balances like the Solis.
 On the Adam website, the accumulation feature is signified by a "+" under applications.

 We hope this helped you understand the accumulation feature.
 Follow us on social media for more blog posts and Adam news, and contact us if you have questions.
 Thanks for reading!